jupyterhub/repo2docker/docs/source/faq.md

 ## Can I use repo2docker to bootstrap my own Dockerfile?

+No, you can't.

-If you pass the `--debug` flag to `repo2docker`, it outputs the intermediate Dockerfile it is using to build the docker image.
+If you pass the `--debug` flag to `repo2docker`, it outputs the intermediate Dockerfile that is used to build the docker image.
 While it is tempting to copy this as a base for your own Dockerfile, that is not supported & in most cases will not work.
 The `--debug` output is just our intermediate generated Dockerfile, and is meant to be built in